amar528/weather-api/README.md

 - Hystrix - add circuit breaker in case of repeated errors from the downstream service
 - Investigate newer Spring Cloud components that I am not yet aware of.
 - Investigate and learn Cloud deployment integration options.
-- Investigate build packs, for building Docker image.
+- Learn more about build packs, for building the Docker image.
-- Investigate new Jenkins build pipeline options.
+- Investigate Jenkins build pipeline options.
-- How would you implement a similar solution using Python and modern frameworks ?
+- Investigate would to implement a similar solution using Python and modern frameworks ?
 Is it easier?